developer-haku/bangumi/README.md

 > :warning: This app is fully in Chinese, because the data sources that I am using are in Chinese.
 English version may or may not implemented in the future.

-# Planning Features

-- View anime list from any seasons in the past, or currently on air.
-- View information of an anime, including characters, casts, rating and more.
-- Favoring anime to have fast access of its information.
-- Links to the anime's airing sites, official site, and bangumi.tv information site.
-- More are planning

 # Development

 If you found this project interesting and want to develop it to your own version.
 Simply do the following.